 Samira Sawlani is a writer/journalist specialising in politics, economy and development of East and Horn of Africa.
 A holder of an MA in International Studies and Diplomacy from the School of Oriental and African Studies, London.
 Aside from journalism she has also worked in the emergency humanitarian relief and refugee care sector.
-Follow her on Twitter: @samirasawlani
+Twitter: @samirasawlani

 If you enjoyed reading this article, help us continue to provide more!
 Media Diversified is 100% reader-funded – you can subscribe for as little as £5 per month here or via Patreon here

 The West is their enemy?
 Don’t make me laugh…!
 Who is a bigger supporter of dictators that the U.S. and is based companies.

 Hi there mates, its enormous post regarding cultureand completely explained, keep it

 up all the time.